Vegan does not mean healthy- let’s be both

 Second, full disclosure: I am not using any of these meal-delivery services I list below.
 And I am not getting paid by any of these companies/brands in any way.

-I like to cook my own meals and pick my own ingredients.
-(Although, I do use Freshdirect time to time, as it is more convenient to get heavy packages delivered to your door.)These meal delivery services, too, are convenient, and if you do have the budget, you might want to consider them.
+I prefer to cook my own meals and, ideally, pick my own ingredients.
+(Although I do use Goodeggs time to time, as it is more convenient to get organic, local produce delivered to your door.)These meal delivery services, too, are convenient, and if you do have the budget, you might want to consider them.
 Their plans make healthy meals (home-made or prepared) easier than they might otherwise be!
 You will also see that most of these are quite affordable (I mean, where I work, a miserable lettuce salad with just a bunch of raw broccoli and a spoon full of guac costs $7.
 I’d rather give that to a nutritious and filling meal delivered to my door).

 Going back to our list, Forks Over Knives was a documentary, but it became so popular and well respected/known that they now have their own meal plans, cooking workshops, recipes, and so on.